mystertaran/mystertaran/README.md

 <h1 align="center">Hi there!👋, I'm Szymon!</h1>
 <h2 align="justify">Frontend enthusiast with a dash of backend flavor.
-I specialize in crafting seamless user experiences using technologies like ReactJS, TypeScript, JavaScript, and diving into CMS platforms like Wordpress and PrestaShop.</h2>
+I specialize in crafting seamless user experiences using technologies like ReactJS, TypeScript, JavaScript, and diving into CMS platforms like Wordpress, Shopify and PrestaShop.</h2>
 <br/>
 <h2>Skills 🚀</h2>
 <h4>- Team collaboration and effective time management. <br/>